 These guidelines provide a set of minimum recommendations to recognize the competence of a laboratory for Trichinella testing.
-The Commission Implementing Regulation (EU) 2015/1375 of 10 August 2015 [1] laying down specific rules on official controls for Trichinella in meat, (Chapter II - Article 2 (1)(b)) states that all samples collected from those animals to be examined for Trichinella shall be tested ".... in a laboratory designated by the competent authority (official laboratory), using one of the following methods of detection: (a) the reference method of detection set out in Chapter II - Equivalent Methods of Annex I".
-The minimum requirements for all official laboratories are laid down in Regulation (EU) 2017/625 [2] (official control Regulation).
+The Commission Implementing Regulation (EU) 2015/1375 of 10 August 2015 [1] laying down specific rules on official controls for Trichinella in meat, (Chapter II - Article 2 clause 2) [1] states that all samples collected from those animals to be examined for Trichinella shall be tested ".... in a laboratory designated by the competent authority (official laboratory), using one of the following methods of detection: (a) the reference method of detection set out in Chapter II - Equivalent Methods of Annex I".
+The minimum requirements for all official laboratories are laid down in Regulation (EC) No 882/2004 (official control Regulation) which will be replaced by similar provisions in Regulation (EU) 2017/625 [2] (new official control Regulation) by the end of 2019.
 Such requirements include that in principle the official laboratory operates in accordance with the standard ISO/IEC 17025 and is accredited in accordance with that standard.

-In order to avoid a disproportionate burden, official laboratories only carrying out Trichinella controls can be derogated from such accreditation under certain conditions.
+In order to avoid a disproportionate burden, official laboratories only carrying out Trichinella controls can be derogated from such accreditation under certain conditions (currently a transitional measures in accordance with Regulation (EU) No 2016/1843, which becomes a permanent derogation, under certain conditions, once Regulation (EU) 2017/625 applies (Article 40 (1)(a)).
 The conditions laid down in Regulation (EU) 2017/625 include: